Updated: February 18, 2026

 Airport Mesa Vortex Trail

-This scenic hike offers sweeping aerial views of Sedona’s red rock amphitheater and is one of the area’s most accessible energy vortexes—a term used to describe areas with heightened spiritual energy.
+This scenic hike offers sweeping aerial views of Sedona’s red rock amphitheater and is one of the area’s most accessible energy vortexes—a term used to describe sites where many visitors report a palpable sense of calm or inspiration.
+While these ‘vortexes’ are not scientifically measurable, they have been a cornerstone of Sedona’s spiritual tourism since the 1980s.

 Sedona’s four main vortex sites (Airport Mesa, Cathedral Rock, Bell Rock, and Boynton Canyon) are popular year-round, but winter’s stillness enhances their tranquil power.